goni5847/41549_HCI_LogBookTemplate/stage2_requirements/personas/persona1_template.md

 ## Pain Points & Challenges
-[Describe the main frustrations, obstacles, or inefficiencies they encounter related to the product or service you are designing for.]
 - Falta de informações atualizadas sobre atrasos e horários dos autocarros.
 - Processo pouco prático para renovação do passe, exigindo deslocação a um local distante.
 - Dificuldade em planear viagens, pois muitas vezes tem de fazer cálculos e combinações de horários manualmente.

 ## Motivation
-*"Why do they engage with this product or service?"*
-[Summarize their core motivation in a compelling way.
-This could be a short paragraph or even a strong, direct quote that captures their drive.]
 Preciso de um sistema de transportes eficiente e fiável, que me permita chegar a tempo às aulas e simplifique o meu dia a dia.